krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 reporting cadence.

-In such cases, the observer-relative quantities $\Lambda$ and $w$ help characterize the system meaningfully, even when $\lambda$ and $W$ are unknowable or misleading.
+In such cases, the observer-relative quantities $\Lambda$ and $w$ help characterize the system meaningfully, even when "true" $\lambda$ and $W$ are unknowable or misleading.
+Kim and Whitt explore this idea in [@kim2013], but there remains a huge untapped opportunity interpret $\Lambda \text{ and } w$ as statistical estimators of $\lambda  \text{ and } W$ in many areas of software product development.

 Finally, this finite window identity is also foundational to _proving_ Little’s Law.
-The general strategy is:
+The general strategy is to show:

 $$
 \lim_{T \to \infty} w = W \quad \text{and} \quad \lim_{T \to \infty} \Lambda = \lambda
 $$

 This convergence can be shown empirically for specific systems or proven formally for entire classes.
-We’ll explore two of the most well-known results in the next sections.
+We’ll explore two of the most critical results in the next sections.

-## 1961: Little's proof for queueing systems
+## $L = \lambda W$: Dr. Little's proof  (1961)

-Dr. John Little, at the MIT Sloan School, gave the first general mathematical proof [@little1961] of $L = \lambda W$  in 1961.
-His proof method was based on the dominant paradigm for analyzing such problems at the time: queueing theory, developed decades earlier to model congestion in telephone exchanges.
+Dr. John Little [@little1961], gave the first general mathematical proof  of $L = \lambda W$  in 1961.
+His proof technique built upon queueing theory, the dominant paradigm for analyzing such problems at the time.

+[@fig:queueing-system] shows a canonical queueing system [^-queueing-notes].

 ![A queuing system](../assets/pandoc/queueing_system.png){#fig:queueing-system}